awh44/SlidingBrickPuzzle/README.md

 Currently, two different drivers can be use to run the program, and they can be run using the makefile, using the following targets:

-	STRAT=x [FILE=y [MOVES=z]] make walk - this will perform a walk of the given input file y (using input/SBP-leve0.txt if FILE is ommitted) using the search strategy specified by x (b for breadth first, d for depth first, l for depth limited, i for iterative deepening, and r for random).
-For walks/searches which require a maximum number of moves (depth limited, iterative deepening, random), the MOVES parameter will specify this.
+	STRAT=x [FILE=y [MOVES=z]] make walk - this will perform a walk of the given input file y (using input/SBP-leve0.txt if FILE is ommitted) using the search strategy specified by x (b for breadth first, d for depth first, a for A*, l for depth limited, i for iterative deepening, and r for random).
+For searches that require a maximum number of moves (depth limited, iterative deepening, random), the MOVES parameter will specify this.
 Note that if MOVES is specified, FILE has to be specified too.

 	make correct - this will run the driver drivers/correct.c, and will write the results to results/results.test.
-Runs tests on the SlidingBrickPuzzle and its related classes
+Runs tests on the SlidingBrickPuzzle and its related classes.

 The make clean target can be used to remove the output files and the intermediate .o files.